 Yet it is clear from the observed capabilities of many animals that their brains are able to take in and make use of information about external structures and are able to create intentions and in some cases multi-step plans involving sequences of possible actions.
 (Compare the Portia spider mentioned above.)
-For reasons not explained here, I do not think robots will match the spatial intelligence of squirrels, nest-building birds, orangutans, hunting mammals, or pre-verbal humans in the foreseeable future.
-This applies to many intelligent non-human animals, as well as to humans in various physical environments, in various cultures, with various kinds and amounts of knowledge and experience.
+For reasons not explained here, I do not think robots based on current AI techniques will match the spatial intelligence of squirrels, nest-building birds, orangutans, hunting mammals, or pre-verbal humans or ancient mathematicians, in the foreseeable future.
+This type of intelligence builds on competences based on internal structure manipulation, found in many intelligent non-human animals, as well as to humans in various physical environments, in various cultures, with various kinds and amounts of knowledge and experience.
 Some of our very distant ancestors must have had genomes with the potential to develop expertise in Euclidean geometry long before humans ever thought of perfectly thin, perfectly straight, perfectly parallel lines.
+This is totally different from currently fashionable statistics-based forms of intelligence.